In this Fidelity review we are going to look at all the different aspects of using this broker to trade as well as how to open an account with them.

 Any basic investing function such as quotes/price charts, news, analyst reports, etc. are easily accessible on Fidelity’s web platform.

 However it is a static website.
 As a result you can't customize the platform (i.e. adding and removing windows).
 However, you do have the option of creating multiple watch lists that can be sorted by price or volume as well as set alerts.
+Check out a list of the top trading companies.

 This is where things get exciting!
 Fidelity's Active Trader Pro for desktop is their premium trading platform.
 The easy-to-use platform is clean and offers a plethora of features coupled with powerful research resources.